advnpzn/WT-Lab/EXP5_INVOKE_SERVLET_FROM_HTMLFORM/README.md

-Invoking Servlet from HTML Forms.
+# Invoking Servlet from HTML Forms.

-Doing a login form with cookies functionality.
+Doing a login form with cookies functionality and a database backend.

 Dynamic Pages created using Java Servlets.